SlangLab-NU/podcast_transcription_using_nemo/README.md

 ## Files Included in the Repository

+- `Dockerfile-api`: Instructions to build the Docker image to run the code as an API.
 - `Dockerfile`: Instructions to build the Docker image.
 - `run_transcribe.sh`: Bash script to run the transcription on all the files in the input directory.
 - `transcribe.py`: Python script to transcribe the audio files using the NeMo model.